stonepros/stone/doc/start/quick-rbd.rst

-You may use a virtual machine for your ``ceph-client`` node, but do not execute the following procedures on the same physical node as your Ceph Storage Cluster nodes (unless you use a VM).
+You may use a virtual machine for your ``ceph-client`` node, but do not execute the following procedures on the same physical node as your Stone Storage Cluster nodes (unless you use a VM).
 See `FAQ`_ for details.

 Create a Block Device Pool